We’re passionate about speed and simplicity.

 Tobi Crabtree brings over 15 years of human resource and leadership experience in diverse companies spanning Fortune 500s to non-profits.
 Prior to joining Groq, Tobi was the Director of Global Employee Services at Intel where she was responsible for leading a global organization that provided exceptional support to over 100K employees, leveraging data to drive program and culture change and leadership development.
 Tobi’s passion for people and culture shows through her track record of improving the employee experience, making data-driven decisions, and steering organizational evolution.
 Tobi earned an EMBA from the University of Washington and received a bachelor’s degree in political science and history from UCLA.

-Brian Holley :: VP of Sales
+Brian Holley :: VP Sales and Customer Applications Engineering

 PJ Jamkhandi :: VP of Finance & Accounting